lsst-dm/dmtn-156/index.rst

 ..
 DM-20580 	Feb 7-26, 2020
 ..
 Test more realistic setup of APDB with Cassandra
+..     - performance is bad, need better monitoring

 ..
 DM-23604 	Feb-Mar 2020
 ..
 Implement cassandra monitoring for APDB tests

 ..
 DM-23881 	Mar-Apr 2020
 ..
-Test Cassandra APDB implementaion with finer partitioning
+Test Cassandra APDB implementation with finer partitioning
+..     - switched from HTM to MQ3C level=10
 ..     - switched to G1GC
 ..     - Docker test with three replicas